 Version 4

-Those problems are related to the cardinality of the relationship biotop:hasPatient.
-For our purposes, this relation must be functional, i.e. each element of the domain must be mapped to at most one element of the range, and unfortunately BioTop does not define it as such.
+The undecidability problem mentioned just above is related to the cardinality of the relationship biotop:hasPatient.
+For our purposes, this relation must be functional, i.e. each element of the domain must be mapped to at most one element of the range.
+In each death event, only one human being is a patient. unfortunately BioTop does not define the relation biotop:hasPatient. as functional.
 Therefore, in order to meet this requirement, we created the following subproperties, all functional:

 Functional (hasDeathPatient, hasConvalescentPatient, hasInjuredPatient) (13)